What Products do I need to Order?

 4) Your painted surface will only look as good as the prep work you have done.
 Paint will not fill dents, remove scratches or smooth a rough surface.
 If you are spraying, you must sand the entire area first, then prime, sand again and re-prime until the area is quite smooth.
 Professional body shops use a lot of primer!

 5) Rusty areas need to be treated with a special rust remover.
-We sell a product on our site called Mar-Hyde One-Step Rust Converter which converts rust to black primer.
+We sell a product on our site called One Step Rust Converter (spray) or Rust Away (4oz. bottle) which converts rust to black primer.
 If you have rust bubbles in your paint, grind these areas down and apply the Rust Converter.
 Large rusted out areas are best left to professionals!

 6) You can paint directly over the existing paint, but in the body shop, the technician will normally sand down the existing paint and then apply primer to fill small scratches and imperfections.